 HIGH GASTRO CALF TRAINING STRATEGY

 If you have very high gastrocnemii (yep, that’s the plural), your best strategy is to shift much of the focus to your solei (also the plural), because the solei attach much lower and can therefore give some breadth to the bottoms of your lower legs.
 Try doing twice as much soleus work as gastrocnemius work.

 Our sample routine doubles up on seated calf raises (with different rep schemes), but you can also install exercise variety by doing some seated raises one-legged or free-weight (with a barbell or two dumbbells held on your thighs near your knees).
-We’ve added tibia raises—done with a tibia machine, a band, or a leg curl machine (seated and facing backwards)—because growing this shin muscle will give depth to your lower legs from the front.
+We’ve added tibialis raises—done with a tibialis machine, a band, or a leg curl machine (seated and facing backwards)—because growing this shin muscle will give depth to your lower legs from the front.
 If you’re never going to have impressive gastros because they’re hiding up high, don’t keep doing the same thing that’s never worked.
 Think different.
 Work the rest of your lower legs harder.